realm/realm-lua-bootcamp/README.md

 **Collection Changes**:

 To get notified of changes in a collection (e.g. in the `Team` or `Task` collection) you need to call `<collection>:addListener()` and pass a callback function that will be called whenever an object is deleted, inserted, or modified.
+(It will also get called when it is added as a listener.)

 The callback function will be called with two arguments:
 1. The collection itself.